 - Continuously recording from take-off to landing.

-The flight recorder does not need to be crash-protected or to meet industry standards applicable to a flight data recorder (FDR) or a cockpit voice recorder (CVR).
+The recording system does not need to be crash-protected or to meet industry standards applicable to a flight recorder.

 Equipment that is not dedicated for recording, or that is portable, or that does not continuously record throughout the flight is out of the scope of this article.

-Are helicopters required to carry a Flight Recorder?
+Are helicopters required to carry a Recording System?

 Large helicopters (those with a maximum certificated take-off mass of more than 3,175 kg) are required to carry an FDR and CVR if they are used for commercial air transport or were manufactured after 1 January 20163.